 We have to understand that our options are to either contribute to the hate in the world, or contribute to the love in the world.
 And if our response to what is “wrong” in the world is an aggressive finger pointing and attacking, then we are just contributing to the disease of division.

-Jayia John’s answer to this sick society is to give birth to your “Original Soul”.
-This is a process of shaking off all that you are not, until you remember what you really are.
 This original soul that is YOU, is the essence of love that raises us all.
-It is the embodiment of LOVE itself that knows when to act and when to wait – that knows when to say yes and when to say no. And even when it needs to say no, it refuses to fall into the trap of hating, because your “Original Soul” recognizes itself in ALL.
+It is the embodiment of LOVE itself that knows when to act and when to wait – that knows when to say yes and when to say no. And even when it needs to say no, it refuses to fall into the trap of hating, because your “Original Soul” recognizes all others as soul too!

 By examining these questions and nurturing your “Original Soul,” you become a beacon of love in a world desperately seeking it.
 Remember, change starts within.
 Be the revolution.
 Be the love the world needs.